About Us » The Life of a Saint

 (673 - 735 A.D.)

-Saint Bede, the illustrious ornament of the Anglo-Saxon Church and its first English historian, was consecrated to God in 680 at the age of seven, and entrusted to the care of Saint Benedict Biscop at Weremouth.
+Saint Bede, the illustrious ornament of the Anglo-Saxon Church and its first English historian, was consecrated to God in 680 at the age of seven and entrusted to the care of Saint Benedict Biscop at Wearmouth.
 He became a monk in the sister-house of Jarrow, which he would never leave, and there he trained no fewer than six hundred scholars, whom his piety, learning, and sweet disposition had gathered around him.

 He was ordained a priest in 702.
 To the toils of teaching and the exact observance of his Rule he added long hours of private prayer, with the study of every branch of science and literature then known.
 He was familiar with Latin, Greek, and Hebrew.
 In a treatise which he compiled for his scholars, still extant, he assembled all that the world had then conserved of history, chronology, physics, music, philosophy, poetry, arithmetic, and medicine.
 In his Ecclesiastical History he has left us beautiful lives of Anglo-Saxon Saints and holy Fathers, while his commentaries on the Sacred Scriptures are still in use by the Church.